hazem-gamal-1/Credit-Card-Fraud-Detector/Readme.md

 The dataset includes two files:
 - **train.csv**: Training dataset for model development.
 - **test.csv**: Dataset used for model evaluation.

+## Exploratory Data Analysis (EDA) 📊

+The EDA notebook (`Credit Card Fraud Detection EDA.ipynb`) provides a comprehensive analysis of the dataset.
+Key components include:

+- **Data Visualization**: Insights into the distribution of features, correlation matrices.
+- **Descriptive Statistics**: Summary statistics that highlight key characteristics of the data.
+- **Class Distribution**: Analyzes the proportion of legitimate vs. fraudulent transactions to assess class imbalance.

 ## Sampling Techniques ⚖️